 Packing Lunch for a School Field Trip

-So you’re kid is going on a school field trip and it is your mission to pack a completely disposable lunch.
+So your kid is going on a school field trip or having field day and it is your mission to pack a completely disposable lunch.
 Piece of cake right?
 I have been a chaperone on a few field trips over the years, and I have seen some fabulous lunches and some utterly fail lunches.
-I am here to share some helpful advice while keeping it easy for everyone!
+I am here to share some helpful advice while keeping it easy and food safe for everyone!
 I’ve had my own lunch fails too, but in the end the kids have a blast and it’s just one day so don’t stress!

 Pack it securely